codatio/codat-docs/docs/using-the-api/custom-data.md

 However, your use case may require additional data types from our integrations that are excluded from our standard model.
 For example, we do not currently fetch any data from Xero's [Payroll](https://developer.xero.com/documentation/api/payrolluk/overview) and NetSuite's [Expense Reports](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_N908140.html#Expense-Reports) endpoints.

-With custom data, you can fetch new, non-standardized data types that are not included in our out-of-the box data model for the integrations we support.
+With custom data, you can fetch new, non-standardized data types that are not included in our out-of-the-box data model for the integrations we support.
 You will need to configure and request these custom data types using our API endpoints.

 ![A diagram that compares standard data types at Codat with custom data types](/img/use-the-api/custom-data.png)